 Coming back to my earlier point about protecting the taxpayer, I would caution against solutions that rely on government funding options (e.g. an AMC with state aid) and particularly against the sensitivities and strict conditionality that apply when precautionary recapitalisation is used.
 Permanent losses in the context of NPLs are likely, which puts into question the precautionary spirit of those measures.
 Furthermore, it is difficult to reconcile an Impaired Asset Measure with the types of government funding permitted under Art.
 32 BRRD in order to avoid the failing or likely to fail process.
 Against this backdrop, private funding options should be preferred.

 To me, the success of the AMC hinges on its scope of application.
 Concretely, the AMC’s size, suitable asset classes and the geographical coverage are critical success factors.
 The broader the scope, the greater the questions about how it would be managed in practice.

 So, to conclude, it is difficult to justify the idea of a publicly funded and central European bad bank, but when combined with banks implementing appropriate risk assessment measures, a smaller network of national, but privately funded, bad banks may be part of the solution.
 This is something that will no doubt be the subject of much more debate in 2021.
 NPLs are going to rise in the coming quarters as the effects of rolling back Covid-19 supports begin to be felt across the EU.

-Antonio Carrascosa was an SRB Board Member from 2015 to 2020, following three years as Director-General of FROB, the Spanish national resolution authority.
-He is an economist with a degree in public administration and has held a number of high-level public sector positions, including in the Spanish Treasury and Ministry of Economy.
+Antonio Carrascosa is Director of the EY Financial Stability Chair at the University of Navarra, Spain.
+He was an SRB Board Member from 2015 to 2020, following three years as Director-General of FROB, the Spanish national resolution authority.
+He is an economist with a degree in public administration and has held a number of high-level public sector positions, including in the Spanish Treasury and Ministry of Economy...